 Uphold is an exchange platform that allows you to buy, sell, and trade various asset classes, including cryptocurrencies.
-However, it’s not the best option for Canadians, as it has a high spread rate (1.8% or more), lacks advanced trading charting and tools, and leaves much to be desired in the customer support department.
+However, it's not the best option for Canadians, as it has a high spreads (1.8% or more), lacks advanced trading and charting tools, and leaves much to be desired in the customer support department.

-Instead, I recommend CoinSmart, Bitbuy, or Newton, since they all offer more features and charge lower fees than Uphold.
+Instead, I recommend VirgoCX, CoinSmart or Bitbuy, since they all offer more features and charge lower fees than Uphold.
 For the best possible crypto trading experience, you can’t go wrong with any of these three platforms.

 What Is Uphold?

 Uphold is an online-based exchange platform that lets users buy, sell, convert, and trade various cryptocurrencies.
 It was launched in 2015 by Halsey Minor, who also created CNET and Salesforce.com.

 The platform is currently headquartered in New York, U.S.A, and it has powered more than USD 4 billion in transactions to date.
 It's one of the few platforms that allow users to trade more assets than just cryptocurrencies (by allowing you to trade precious metals, U.S. stocks, and forex), and you can use it in over 184 different countries with support for 27 fiat currencies and 115 different crypto tokens.